finom/defi/packages/react/README.md

 ### useOn
 `useOn(storeSlice: object | storeSelector, eventName) => trigger`

 Subscribes component to a given event on an object.
-Returns trigger function to make possible to fire the event in a component.
+Returns trigger function to make possible to fire the event in component body.

 ```js
 const store = useStore();